 As an authorized Yamaha Service Center, I’m often asked how to connect Disklaviers to the local network.
 I believe this updated approach is quite simple, inexpensive, and will allow for higher connection speeds as Yamaha’s technology advances.
 This is the approach I trust in my customers’ homes.

-Notice: If you have a previous generation of Disklavier and haven’t updated its firmware since late 2021, it is absolutely necessary to update it before attempting to connect to the internet.
-Your Disklavier will tell you it isn’t connected to the internet, regardless of what you do, until the firmware is updated.
+If you haven’t updated your Disklavier’s firmware since October 2020, it is absolutely necessary to update it before attempting to connect to the internet.
+Your Disklavier will tell you it can’t connect to Yamaha, regardless of what you do, until the firmware is updated.
 I have additional information on updating the firmware on the Disklavier E3 (DKC-800 / DKC-850).
 I can also help with updating the firmware on the Disklavier Mark IV, and can even provide you with the media.

 Supplies